TGFD-Project/TGFD/README.md

 <h4 id="231-synthetic-tgfds">2.3.1 Synthetic TGFDs</h4>

 We manually defined a core set of TGFDs specified in these files `/VF2SubIso/src/test/java/samplePatterns/synthetic`.
-We do not have a TGFD discovery algorithm so the schema was reviewed using real life domain knowledge to determine sutiable patterns and deltas for possible TGFDs.
+We do not have a TGFD discovery algorithm so the schema was reviewed using real life domain knowledge to determine suitable patterns and deltas for possible TGFDs.

 From these core set of TGFDs, we modified them in several ways to generate additional TGFDs.
 We added additional attributes to the pattern and/or X. We expanded patterns by including additional edges and vertices that connect to the existing pattern.
 These modifications were not random, but in a similar manner to defining the core TGFDs, by using domain knowledge to form further suitable TGFDs.
 We varied delta based on the number of estimated matches, which correlates to the number of center nodes for each pattern.
 We also ensured that when modifying delta that we do not have a large number of matches dropped at certain timestamps.